 - Generalized anxiety disorder (GAD) – anxiety symptoms occur in multiple environments and due to multiple objects or situations.
 Anxiety symptoms may not have a known cause.

 - Obsessive-compulsive disorder (OCD) – anxiety symptoms are in the form of intrusive, obsessive thoughts and compulsive behaviors (or mental acts).
 OCD is considered a chronic type of anxiety disorder.

 - Panic disorder – consists of severe, immediate anxiety symptoms (a panic attack) due to a variety of causes, as well as the worry over having another panic attack.

-- Post traumatic stress disorder (PTSD) – anxiety symptoms that occur after a trauma and are long-term in nature.
+- Post-traumatic stress disorder (PTSD) – anxiety symptoms that occur after trauma and are long-term in nature.

 - Social phobia, also referred to as social anxiety disorder – anxiety symptoms occur in social or performance situations and stem from the fear of being humiliated or embarrassed.